lsst-ts/ts_m2gui/doc/user-guide/user-guide.rst

   Select the hardpoints.

-You can use this table to select the hardpoints in the **Diagnostic** state.
+You can use this user interface to select the hardpoints actuators.
-If there is any actuator is in fault, it should be assigned to be the hardpoint to support the survey until the day crew can have a further investigation.
+The actuators can be selected only in the **Diagnostic** state.
+Faulted actuators can be selected as hardpoints and work as hardpoints, so the night survey can continue until the day crew can inspect and service them.
-There are some geometry requirements for the hardpoints, and you can use the **Suggest Hardpoints** button to get the suggestion.
+Once you have marked a few actuators as hardpoints, you can click on the **Suggest Hardpoints** button to select the remaining hardpoints.
+This makes sure geometric requirements for hardpoint selection are met.

-At least one axial and one tangent actuators should be selected before doing the suggestion.
+At least one axial and one tangent actuator should be selected before clicking the **Suggest Hardpoints** button.
-Use the **Apply Hardpoints** button to apply the new hardpoints.
+Use the **Apply Selection** button to apply the hardpoints selection.
-Once it succeeds, you should see the related update in :ref:`lsst.ts.m2gui-user_detailed_force`.
+Once the command succeeds, you should see the related update in :ref:`lsst.ts.m2gui-user_detailed_force`.
-You can use the **Reset Default** button to get the default hardpoints as well.
+The **Reset Default** button clears your selection and loads the default set.